 Binaural beats is a sound therapy that slows brainwave activity.
 Studies show that it has the ability to reduce stress and improve sleep.
 If your brain is racing from thought to thought and you are having trouble falling asleep, try listening to binaural beats.
 They can quiet your mind and induce sleep.

 From my experience, I can say that this kind of stress therapy is very soothing and calming to the nerves – whether at bedtime or any time of the day.
 Youtube has a wide selection of binaural beat videos to listen to.
 Or, if you have a Spotify account, you may browse there to find your favorites.
 Try the video below if you like.

 No. 4 – Aromatherapy

 Aromatherapy is commonly practiced through the use of essential oils.
-For bedtime stress, a drop of lavender essential oil on a cotton ball placed near your pillow helps soothe away the stress of the day.
+For bedtime stress, I like to add a drop of lavender essential oil on a cotton ball and place it near my pillow.
+It helps soothe away the stress of the day.
 Applying a lotion with essential oils to the skin is another way to reap the stress-relieving qualities of aromatherapy.